Fall of the Republic of Venice: Aftermath

 The Austrian administration did not last for long.
 On December 26th, 1805, the Treaty of Pressburg ceded the Venetian Province and Dalmatia from Austrian Empire to Napoleonic Kingdom of Italy: on 26 May of the same year, Napoleon, having been proclaimed Emperor of the French the previous year, was crowned King of Italy with the Iron Crown of Lombardy at Milan.
 Following the Treaty of Schönbrunn in 1809, Dalmatia passed under direct French administration as the Illyrian Provinces.

 Venice thus returned to French control.
 Napoleon suppressed the religious orders and began large-scale public works in a city that was to become one of the capitals of his empire.
 In the Piazza San Marco, a new wing was constructed in what was to be a royal residence for Napoleon: the Ala Napoleonica, or Procuratie Nuovissime; a new avenue was opened in the city, the Via Eugenia (renamed Via Garibaldi in 1866), named after Napoleon's stepson and viceroy Eugène de Beauharnais.

 In 1807, the post of Primicerius of St Mark's was suppressed, and the basilica became the cathedral of the Patriarchate of Venice.

 The second period of French rule ended with the fall of Napoleon in the War of the Sixth Coalition.
 On 20 April 1814, Venice returned to Austrian rule, and with the collapse of the Kingdom of Italy, the entire Veneto followed.
 The region was incorporated in the Kingdom of Lombardy–Venetia in 1815.

 Venice was alone among the major states destroyed by the French Revolution to not be restored after Napoleon's defeat.

 Legacy

 The shock of the Fall of the Republic, and particularly its handing over to the autocratic Austrian Empire, is portrayed in the novel The Last Letters of Jacopo Ortis (1798) by Ugo Foscolo, a Venetian noble from the Ionian Islands.

 In 19th-century national-minded historiography, the matter was largely avoided by both French and Italians as an embarrassing episode.
 For the former, the betrayal of the democratic municipalities at Campo Formio was explained away by emphasizing the long decline of the Republic, and the corresponding inevitability of its demise; for the latter, the "collaboration" of the Venetian elites in the fall of the Republic was evidence of a lack of patriotism.

-On 12 May 1997, on the 200th anniversary of the Fall of the Venetian Republic, the separatist Lega Nord party staged an occupation of St Mark's Campanile.
+On 12 May 1997, on the 200th anniversary of the fall of the Venetian Republic, Venetian separatists staged an occupation of St Mark's Campanile after landing with a makeshift tank on the city main square.